cursorless-dev/cursorless/docs/user/customization.md

 ## \[Experimental\] Cursorless custom regex scopes

-You can define custom scopes in `user/cursorless-settings/experimental/regex_scope_types.csv`
+You can define custom scopes using regexes in `user/cursorless-settings/experimental/regex_scope_types.csv`

 > [!TIP]
 > Use `"visualize <scope>"` to see a live preview of the regex scope in [the scope visualizer](./scope-visualizer.md).
 It updates in real time every time you save `regex_scope_types.csv`.